adam-hurwitz/safe-oi/use/safe-multichain.md

     - Assets can mistakenly be sent to the wrong network
     - Network bridging complexity
     - User management complexity
-    - These issues arise when using [counterfactual deployment (CREATE2)](https://docs.openzeppelin.com/cli/2.7/deploying-with-create2) opcode to create accounts with the same address
+    - These issues arise when using counterfactual accounts to create accounts with the same address: Created using the Ethereum virtual machine (EVM) [counterfactual deployment (CREATE2)](https://docs.openzeppelin.com/cli/2.7/deploying-with-create2) opcode

-#### Externally owned accounts (EOAs)

-- Compatible across many networks
-- Each network uses the same account address
-- Actions on each network are independent of each other
-    - E.g. Sending or receiving an asset occurs only on the network it is initiated on

 ## Account identification